 It illustrates how human nature and psychological principles apply to wealth and the aspiration to obtain wealth for thousands of years.
-This book is also cool because it shows that people still aspire to succeed even thousands of years ago.
+This book is also excellent because it shows that people still aspired to succeed even thousands of years ago.
 Many common mistakes people have made and continue to make today.
 So if you want to learn from the ancient Babylonians, this is a best-seller business book to check out for a much more in-depth review.

 Author: George Samuel Clason.

 Narrator: Grover Gardner

 3. The Art of War

 The Art of War is a guide to winning.
 No matter what challenge lies ahead of you in this book, you’ll find the objective answers to how to overcome and conquer it.
 Incredibly, a book written over 2500 years ago is still very much in line with today’s world.

 Business is modern-day warfare.
 This bestselling book is tailored to people with a business mindset.
 You’ll learn how to prepare for battles and know when and where to strike and become victorious.
 Although the book is designed as a military book, it’s easy to see how this translates to business.
 You can have an advantage in your company and workplace based on everything you’ll learn from this.

 The author uses adages and a formal poetic nature to explain the essential points in war tactics.
 Also, it explains the role of the general, the anticipation of enemy tactics, and the provision of one’s army to lead to victory.
 What I liked about this book was the emphasis on the general’s role as the army’s focal point.

 No matter the size, this emphasis can apply across many areas and serve as a tactic to lead.
 It is a short book, which means it’s accessible to all and can strategically teach us leadership qualities to focus on most fields.